syntasso/kratix/demo/low-internet.md

 # Saving demo images for low internet

-If you intend to to run this in a low-internet environment we recommend pulling and saving all of the required images before hand.
+For running the demo as quickly as possible, we recommend pulling and saving all of the required images before hand.
+This is especially important if you are running the demo in a low- or no-internet settings.

 To generate a list of all the images required follow the below instructions,